durrantlab/molmoda-docs/README.md

 make environment
 ```

-to create a conda environment called `biotite-docs-dev`.
+to create a conda environment called `molmoda-docs-dev`.
 All `make` command automatically use this conda environment.

 ## Editing